brunchstudio/pytvpaint/docs/usage/rendering.md

 !!!
 Warning

-    PyTVPaint uses `tv_project_save_sequence` to render frames for the project and the clips, this means that when rendering a clip, it will consider any range outside the clip's Mark IN/OUT (if they have been set) as invalid.
+    PyTVPaint uses `tv_project_save_sequence` to render both the project and the clips, this means that when rendering a clip, it will consider any range outside the clip's Mark IN/OUT (if they have been set) as invalid.
+    We do not use `tv_save_sequence` as it doesn't handle camera rending.

 !!!
 Warning